treasurenetprotocol/docs/docs/TCash/financial-operations.md

 ![Add](/img/docs/2.3.1.3Add.png)

-- After clicking 'Submit', if the value of the added collateral / the value of the lent USTN is greater than the warning line, there will be no more warnings.
+- After clicking 'Submit', if the value of the added collateral / the value of the lent TCash is greater than the warning line, there will be no more warnings.
 The system will prompt 'Add collateral successfully!
 The alert status has been lifted.'.

 ![Add_collateral_successfully](/img/docs/2.3.1.4Add_collateral_successfully.png)